 For more information see the Description and Criteria listed in the DiGiovanni Future Teacher Scholarship Fund Guidelines.

 This fund awards scholarships to qualified ethnic minority high school seniors and college students who intend to enter the teaching profession in Connecticut.

 The application deadline each year is May 1.
 Applications are available from CEA, high school guidance departments and this web site.
 All applicants will be notified of the status of their application by June 15.
 Recipients will receive notification by certified or registered mail.

-For more information see the Ethnic Minority Scholarship Fund Guidelines.
+For more information see the Racially and Ethnically Diverse Educator Scholarship Fund Guidelines.

 Edward J. Boland Financial Assistance Fund

 The Edward J. Boland Fund was established at the 1987 CEA Representative Assembly to assist active CEA members when they were experiencing extraordinary or catastrophic personal situations.
 The Fund was posthumously named to honor Edward J. Boland, a devoted teacher and dear friend to all.
 Grants are awarded to assist teachers who may face such conditions as severe family illness, unforeseen disasters, or other serious financial burdens.
 Requests are accepted throughout the year.

 Ruth A. Shultz Scholarship Fund

 The Ruth A. Shultz Scholarship Fund was established in 1978 under the terms of her will.
 Ruth A. Shultz, a teacher, established this scholarship fund for Connecticut students pursuing a career in education.